2AM (band)

 2AM (투에이엠) is a South Korean boy band, that consists of Jo Kwon, Lee Chang-min, Lim Seul-ong, and Jeong Jin-woon.
-The band was formed by JYP Entertainment through the Mnet reality show Hot Blood, which spawned the eleven-member boy band One Day; 2AM primarily perform ballad songs while their brother group 2PM performed more dance-focused music.
+The band was formed by JYP Entertainment through the Mnet reality show Hot Blooded Men, which spawned the eleven-member boy band One Day; 2AM primarily perform ballad songs while their brother group 2PM performed more dance-focused music.
 With the addition of Changmin from Big Hit Entertainment, now known as Big Hit Music, the group was co-managed by JYP and Big Hit from 2008 to 2014.
 They officially debuted on July 11, 2008, on KBS' Music Bank, performing their debut single "This Song".
 The group also debuted in Japan with the single "Never Let You Go: Shindemo Hanasanai" in January 2012.

 2AM's albums and singles were commercially successful.
 Several of their Korean albums have charted within the top ten in the Gaon Album Chart, with their album I Was Wrong (2010) marking their first number one album.
 Several of their singles have achieved high peaks at the Gaon Digital Chart, with "Can't Let You Go Even If I Die", "You Wouldn't Answer My Calls", and "I Wonder If You Hurt Like Me" topping the chart.
 Their Japanese singles have also peaked within the top ten of the Oricon Singles Chart.

 After the group departed JYP and Big Hit, 2AM was put on hiatus as the members moved to different companies and labels and pursued solo careers.
 Their hiatus extended as most of the group took part in their mandatory military service.
 Following the end of their military service, the group reunited after seven years with their fourth extended play, Ballad 21 F/W (2021).

 Formation

-Along with the members of 2PM, 2AM's Seulong, Jo Kwon, and Jinwoon appeared on the Mnet reality show Hot Blood, which documented their rigorous training program on their pre-debut days.
+Along with the members of 2PM, 2AM's Seulong, Jo Kwon, and Jinwoon appeared on the Mnet reality show Hot Blooded Men, which documented their rigorous training program during their pre-debut days.
 Changmin did not appear in the show because he had not joined JYP.
 Jinwoon was initially eliminated on Hot Blood, but he ended up in 2AM due to Daehun's withdrawal from JYPE.